Yard Tools For Women

 Lawn Mower

-This post would not be complete without mention of my Snapper electric lawn mower.
+This post would not be complete without mention of my wonderful little lawn mower.
 It is also easy for me to maneuver around the yard.
 Plenty of power, several height levels, easy to change batteries, no gasoline to deal with.

 For my mower, I chose a small, battery operated mower with catcher.
 Our yard is not large enough to justify a riding mower (which is what many of my neighbors have) but is quite large.
 I needed a mower that was maneuverable for me.
 Again, no cords or heavy gas.